-A HR manager in the US has filed a lawsuit claiming she was fired for putting her own legal obligations before the wishes of her former employer.
+A HR manager has filed a lawsuit claiming she was fired from her previous employer for the strangest of reasons: following the rules.

 Enriqueta Ramirez, former HR manager of Illinois tech company Valid, claims in a Will County court lawsuit she was fired for refusing to perjure herself.

 Ramirez claims her staunch refusal to sign off on hiring a man who was not permitted to work in the United States led to her being fired by Valid.

 Patch.com reports that the lawsuit details how Ramirez “conscientiously refused to sign Federal DHS form I-9 for an individual whom she was informed was not legally permitted to work in the United States.”

 The result?
 A termination from the company for which she’d worked for 11 years, “in retaliation for her lawful refusal to commit perjury on the I-9.”

 Form I-9 is used for verifying the identity and employment authorization of individuals hired for any employees who wish to be employed in the US.